-The affected qualifying interests of the Lower River Shannon SAC are presented in Table 4 below with the potential impacts of the proposed works on each.
+The affected qualifying interests of the Lower River Shannon SAC are presented in Table 3 below with the potential impacts of the proposed works on each and the type of mitigation measures required.
 The qualifying interests are discussed individually below in terms of the potential impacts that could arise from the proposed works.